Home Tour | The Luxury Retreat You’ll Never Want to Leave

 Art was a big inspiration for the home, and more specifically creating an environment to properly display it.
 In addition, I wanted the home to be less "beachy" and have more of a clean, eclectic aesthetic where it would feel appropriate year round.
 My inspiration was a blend of beautifully restored Hamptons homes (Steven Gambrel is of course iconic in this area) to contemporary, edited spaces that elegantly blend historic and modern (Joseph Dirand does it most effortlessly).

 Aesthetically, I found Maiden Home to be particularly on point for this project as the various styles really capture a sense of relaxed elegance.
 More specifically, I love that The Carmine had a very tailored elegant feel, The Dune a modern version of a slipcovered sofa and The Hayes chairs, which added that organic design feel with the slung hide.
 Performance was also a key element as it will be rented out - we wanted fabrics that were durable and easy to clean so we could maintain the beauty of the space over time.
 I love white sofas, but of course they can be tough to keep clean.
-The fact that the Dune was available in a white performance linen that is also washable is a dream!
+The fact that The Dune was available in Oyster Performance Linen that is also washable is a dream!

 I love eclectic spaces, that are cohesive yet have unique elements.
 The Carmine, Dune and Hayes each have a very different personality but the color palette allows them to work so well together in one space.
 More specifically we did The Dune in White Linen opposite The Hayes chairs in Pale Cowhide to balance both sides of the room and placed The Carmine in Mist in between as the pop of color.
 Even the washed oak feet on The Carmine tie into the frame of the Hayes chairs - the ability to customize each piece was key to keeping a unified look.